02 Apr Social Media in 2018: 5 Tips to Survive The Changes

 If you thought your reach out was being weak, get ready: this is the trend for all social network.
 First of all, these platforms need to monetize, and that’s why they are making up new ways for you to invest in them.
 Organic reach is decreasing, hence, you need to spend more money on ads.
 Try to have a special budget just for this, because the prediction is that this trend is going to keep growing.

-Another of the reasons for this reductions is because social networks are prioritizing the experience of the user.
-This means that a lot of the times your post is not going to appear in your followers feed because is not that relevant to him.
+Another reason for these reductions is because social networks are prioritizing the experience of the user.
+This means that a lot of the times your post is not going to appear in your followers feed because is not that relevant to them.
 Algorithms recognize this and chose the content that the user will prefer.

-Find new ways to face these challenges is going to be a task for this whole year.
+Finding new creative ways to face these challenges and create engaging content that connects with your target group, is definitely going to be an important task for this whole year.

-As we mentioned before, videos are gaining more and more strength, and the trend is going to be growing this year.
-The challenge is that this strategy is beginning to be saturated, so you’ll need to find new contents and ways to make your videos relevant and catchy enough to draw attention to your videos.
+As we mentioned before, videos are gaining more and more strength, and this will not stop anytime soon.
+The challenge is that this strategy is beginning to be saturated, so you’ll need to find new contents and ways to make your videos relevant and catchy enough to draw attention to them.

-Creativity is going to be your best friend, don’t stop making uncommon videos.
+Creativity is going to be your best friend, so don’t be afraid of making uncommon videos.